-The fun thing about these nacho balls is that there is a bit of everything: beef taco, pico de gallo and hot oozing cheddar in every bite.
+The fun thing about these nacho balls is that there is a bit of everything: beef taco, pico de gallo, and hot oozing cheddar in every bite.

-These nacho cheesy balls are pretty nice finger food to enjoy along with garnishments like avocado cubes and spoon of salsa or diced tomato.
+These nacho cheesy balls are pretty nice finger food to enjoy along with garnishments like avocado cubes and a spoon of salsa or diced tomato.
 They will be all you need beside candies for Halloween.
-Oh, don’t forget to save those stems from jalapeno.
+Oh, don’t forget to save those stems from the jalapeno.
 Can’t stand the spice, replace with pretzel sticks instead to shape them like cute little pumpkins.

 Recipe for Nacho cheese bombs

 - 3 Tbsp sour cream